 2. You’ve Got Options

-• Fair Market Value Leases: The most common type of lease is a Fair Market Value (FMV) lease.
-These will have lower monthly payments, but the lessee has no ownership of the property.
+- Fair Market Value (FMV) Leases: Fair Market Value (FMV) leases are the most common, acting as a rental agreement with lower monthly payments compared to ownership options.
+These will have lower monthly payments (the monthly lease payment is calculated based on the lease structure, duration, and any included services), but the lessee has no ownership of the property.
 These leases won’t show on the balance sheet of a business and have no rent-to-own agreement, making them ideal for owners who never want to own the copier.

-• $1 Out Leases: Companies that would like to own the copier one day might consider the less common option, a $1 Out lease.
+- $1 Out Leases: A $1 Buyout lease allows businesses to own the equipment outright after the lease term for a nominal fee of $1.
+Companies that would like to own the copier one day might consider the less common option, a $1 Out lease.
 It’s called this as you own the machine at the end of the lease for $1, meaning the entire amount of the machines was financed over the lease.
 Monthly rates will be higher, but they will go towards the price of owning the machine at the end of the lease.
-That said, there is little benefit to owning a copier long term.
-The older the machine is, the higher a copier company will typically charge for the maintenance contracts which can easily exceeds the lease price.
+That said, there is little benefit to owning a copier long-term.
+The older the machine is, the higher a copier company will typically charge for the maintenance contracts which can easily exceed the lease price.
 By upgrading the machine every 4 or 5 years, and altering the price escalation terms in the contract, a company can avoid such costs.

 3. Usage Is an Important Factor

 There are hundreds of different types of copiers out there, all with different functions and technology.
+Businesses should also consider their needs for printers, as these devices often complement copiers in office environments.
 Before you get excited and go with the newest, shiniest, high-tech machine available, take a hard look at what your usage will look like.

 Does your business need color printing or would black and white only be ok?
 Do you really need an expensive sorter/stapler option?
 You need to make sure to select the proper size (speed) of the machine, and not go overboard with extra whistles and bells that can cost a lot of money in the end.